August Kundt

-August Adolf Eduard Eberhard Kundt (/de/; 18 November 1839 – 21 May 1894) was a German physicist known for developing Kundt's tube, an appartus used to measure the speed of sound in gases and solids.
+August Adolf Eduard Eberhard Kundt (/de/; 18 November 1839 – 21 May 1894) was a German physicist known for developing Kundt's tube, an apparatus used to measure the speed of sound in gases and solids.

 Education and career

 August Adolf Eduard Eberhard Kundt was born on 18 November 1839 in Schwerin, Mecklenburg.
 He began his scientific studies at the University of Leipzig, but afterwards went to the University of Berlin.
 At first, he devoted himself to astronomy, but after coming under the influence of Heinrich Magnus, he turned his attention to physics, and graduated in 1864 with a thesis on the depolarization of light.

 In 1867, Kundt became a Privatdozent at Berlin, and the following year he was appointed Professor of Physics at the Federal Polytechnic Institute in Zurich (now ETH Zurich), where he was the teacher of Wilhelm Röntgen.
 In 1872, he was called to the newly re-established University of Strassburg, where he took a great part in its organization, and was largely concerned in the erection of the Physical Institute.

 In 1888, Kundt returned to Berlin as successor to Hermann von Helmholtz in the Chair of Experimental Physics and the Directorship of the Berlin Physical Institute.

 Kundt died from a protracted illness on 21 May 1894 in Israelsdorf, near Lübeck, at the age of 54.